-CHAPTER 1 OVERVIEW
+CHAPTER 1 - OVERVIEW

-The SeeLevel I Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SeeLevel has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SEELEVEL I[TM] Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-The SeeLeveL I will monitor the battery voltage, the water and sewer holding tanks, and the LP Gas tank.
+The SEELEVEL \mathbb{I}^{m} will monitor the sewer holding tank.
 The information is displayed on a 5 segment color coded LED bar graph.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.